digital-asset/daml/docs/source/daml/intro/3_Data.rst

 Lists
 ~~~~~

 Lists in DAML take a single type parameter defining the type of thing in the list.
-So you can have a list of integers ``List Int`` or a list of strings ``List Text``, but not a list mixing integers and strings.
+So you can have a list of integers ``[Int]`` or a list of strings ``[Text]``, but not a list mixing integers and strings.
 That's because DAML is statically and strongly typed.
 When you get an element out of a list, the compiler needs to know what type that element has.
 The below scenario instantiates a few lists of integers and demonstrates the most important list functions.

 .. literalinclude:: daml/3_Data/List.daml
   :language: daml
   :start-after: -- LIST_TEST_BEGIN
   :end-before: -- LIST_TEST_END

-Note the type annotation on ``empty : List Int = []``.
+Note the type annotation on ``empty : [Int] = []``.
 It's necessary because ``[]`` is ambiguous.
 It could be a list of integers or of strings, but the compiler needs to know which it is.

 Records
 ~~~~~~~